jamezrin/enectiva-faq/README.md

 ```

 ### How to work the menu and menu data file
 All the content and site is written in multilingual.
 This require some additional configurations on some files, I am talking about the menu data files.
-Must take into account what that files have certains configurations.
+Must take into account that these files have certains settings.
 See examples:
 ```yaml
 main_menu:
     installations_instructions: